brenoviladev/FEM-stats-preview-card/README.md

 ### What I learned

-first time using BEM, it really made easier to work with css, i really liked it
+More practice with BEM.

 ### Continued development

-I'll continue learning and practicing BEM naming convention, also doing Frontend mentor challenges.
+Keep practicing BEM naming convention, also doing Frontend mentor challenges.

 ## Author